Guam Council on the Arts and Humanities

 In 2011, CAHA was merged into the Department of Chamorro Affairs [DCA] per Reorganizational Advisory No. 6 dated 6 October 2011.

 CAHA was separated from DCA and restored to its status as a separate line agency on 21 June 2019, per Executive Order No 2019-14.
-In April of the following year, Jillette T. Leon-Guerrero was appointed as the first Executive Director in a little over 8 years.

 CAHA is currently working on rebranding itself as an organization that is relevant, responsive to our constituents and collaborative in nature.

 Our community programming includes a community grant program that accepts applications from individuals and nonprofit organizations for projects and activities that perpetuate the arts, humanities and culture of our island.
-Eligible arts & humanities genres include, but are not limited, too: visual arts, literary arts & spoken word, performing arts, media arts, culinary arts, folk and traditional arts.
+Eligible arts & humanities genres include, but are not limited to: visual arts, literary arts & spoken word, performing arts, media arts, culinary arts, folk and traditional arts.
 These grants require the applicant to match a portion of the funding.

 CAHA also funds fellowship grants, special project grants and an artist-in-residence program.

 For more information on specific grants, please see specific grant program guidelines.